-Parental alienation is the act of one parent attempting to turn the child or children against the other parent through manipulation, criticism, or other negative behaviors without reasonable justification.
-It can include denying the child access, criticizing, encouraging disrespect, or forcing the child to cut ties with the other parent.
+Parental alienation is the act of one parent attempting to turn the child or children against the child’s other parent through manipulation, criticism, or other negative behaviors without reasonable justification.
+The strategies used include denying the child access, criticizing, encouraging disrespect, or forcing the child to cut ties with the other parent.
 An indoctrinated and controlled child feels unwarranted fear, hatred, and rejection toward the targeted parent and refuses contact with them.

-This type of behavior is regarded as a form of child abuse.
+The parental alienation behavior is a form of child abuse.

 What Is Not Parental Alienation

-Because of this distinction, accusations of parental alienation and parental abuse are prevalent in high-conflict divorce cases in family courts2.
+Because of this distinction, parental alienation and abuse accusations are prevalent in high-conflict divorce cases in the family court system2.

-While one parent accuses the other of manipulating the child to reject them, the other side argues it is done to protect the child from the abusive parent.
+While one parent accuses the other of manipulating the child to reject them, the other side argues it is done in the child’s best interests, protecting them from the abusive parent.

-Children are often dragged along in child custody ligation and made to publicly denounce the targeted parent with accusations of abuse or abandonment, which causes them great distress.
+In a high-conflict separation, a child is often dragged along in custody litigation and made to publicly denounce the rejected parent with accusations of abuse or abandonment, which causes them great distress.

 Parental Alienation vs. Parental Alienation Syndrome

-Parental alienation (PA) and parental alienation syndrome (PAS) are not the same things.
+Parental alienation (PA) and parental alienation syndrome (PAS) are different.

 Parental alienation refers to the alienating behaviors of parents, while parental alienation syndrome refers to the child’s symptoms.